Fix: Low FPS and Stutters While Gaming on Windows 11

 Uninstalling the Cleanup Utility

-3. Wait until the operation to complete.
-It will take several minutes depending on how fast your storage solution is and you might experience some screen flickering – Don’t worry as this is completely normal.
+3. Wait until the operation completes.
+It will take several minutes depending on how fast your storage solution is, and you might experience some screen flickering – don’t worry as this is completely normal.

 4. After you get the success message, hit Finish to close the utility, then restart your PC by clicking Yes and wait for the next startup to complete.